Portland’s Downtown Stumptown is a third wave coffee institution. But like most things that opened in 2003, it was in need of an update.

 Most importantly, we didn't want this redesign to feel bleached—Stumptown has always been a little rough around the edges, so we made sure to preserve that punk ethos.

-For the countertops of their expansive bar, we took high-end Carrera marble and intentionally broke it—that way we could repair it with Kintsugi, the ancient Japanese art of repairing broken pottery with gold-infused lacquer.
+For the countertops of their expansive bar, we took high-end Carrara marble and intentionally broke it—that way we could repair it with Kintsugi, the ancient Japanese art of repairing broken pottery with gold-infused lacquer.
 This technique highlights and showcases the blemishes of history rather than hiding or disguising them.

 Tim Root's artwork found its way onto custom tile, and we designed a coffee table base as a cast-iron snake, its shape inspired by a classic modern table base.